About the Scientific Advisory Team

-Noel Horton is a Senior Research Advisor at Charles River’s Mattawan, MI facility.
+Noel Horton is a principal research advisor at Charles River’s Mattawan, MI facility.
 His background includes service as a development team representative in the therapeutic areas of oncology, cardiovascular, and CNS.
 Noel has directed nonclinical studies with both large and small molecules across multiple species using a variety of administration routes.
 Additionally, he has interacted with regulators for toxicology programs and provided nonclinical safety support for regulatory filings, briefing documents, and investigator brochures.

 - 4 years as a university instructor and administrator

 - 12 years in pharmaceutical development